 you just got to go.
 Pete says, I was just thinking I should try Ecamm now that I have a Mac’.
 I think you should give it a go Pete.
 I think you would like it.
 I think you would like adding all of the music tracks really easily and being able to play them, you know, just via a little button there.

-So I think that’s definitely, um, good.
-So yeah.
-Do do do, so Jade says, ‘it says on the Ecamm they’re working on M1.
+I think that’s definitely good.
+Jade says, ‘it says on the Ecamm they’re working on M1.
 No, but they haven’t specified if it’s been optimised natively’.
 Yeah.

 We do, we really, really do.
 Jade Starr says, ‘I have a StreamYard and I struggled.’ you know, we all have our struggles, we all have our struggles and you know, we’re not here to judge each other.
 Right.
 All right.
-So that essentially, I think wraps us up.
+That essentially, I think wraps us up.

 Thanks for everyone for joining me today.
 Oh, we’ve got one more question.
 ‘Do you have a video to show how to connect a Yeti to StreamYard?
 In theory, Carol, you should be able to just plug the Yeti ’cause it’s a USB mic to your computer and that should show up as, you know, a microphone source.
-So that’s how it should actually work.
-So, Oh yeah.
+That’s how it should actually work.
+Oh, yeah.

 I think it would be easier to just create the animations in a tool, whether it’s after effects, Canva, and then you can just play them in Ecamm which I think for the most part, I’ve found that in terms of being flexible and robust, Ecamm kind of wins the game when it comes to playing your animations and having animated overlays because everyone wants animation.